WilliamQLiu/williamqliu.github.io/_posts/2015-08-10-backbonejs.md

 ##<a id="routes">Routes</a>

 Routes reference a certain 'state' of the web application in the URL.
 Routes are hash maps that match URL patterns to functions.
 You can use parameter parts such as `todo/:id` or splats `file/*path` to match all the parameters from the splat on (make sure to make splat parameters last since they're greedy).
+Remember that this navigates to a `#` location (e.g. a route to "about" leads to a url of "#about").

     // Example Route:  http://example.com/$search/hotels/page1